Renaissance Learning Turns the Page with Purchase of Minnesota Firm

 Myon was previously owned by Francisco Partners, a San Francisco-based private equity firm.
 A year ago, Francisco Partners acquired Myon for an undisclosed sum from Capstone, a children’s book publisher that also develops digital reading tools.

 Under Myon’s core business model, school districts pay to license the company’s software, which gives students unrestricted digital access to more than 13,000 books.
-Schools can configure Myon to let students download books from their homes and other places outside the classroom.
+Schools can configure Myon to let students download books when they’re at home and in other locations outside the classroom.
 According to a report by EdSurge, a trade publication, schools pay between $5,000 and $7,000 a year to use Myon, depending on the size of the student body.

 More schools are equipping students with their own laptops and tablet computers.
 In 2013 and 2014, schools bought more than 23 million devices for their classrooms, Education Week has reported.
 Google also licenses applications in its “G Suite for Education” to K-12 schools, though the company has drawn criticism from parents and industry observers about Google collecting data on young students who use the applications.